Ryan Donato Game Preview: Blackhawks vs. Golden Knights

-Ryan Donato will be on the ice when the Chicago Blackhawks and Vegas Golden Knights meet on Saturday at United Center, starting at 8:00 PM ET.
-Considering a wager on Donato in the Blackhawks-Golden Knights game?
-Use our stats and information below.
+The Chicago Blackhawks, Ryan Donato included, will meet the Vegas Golden Knights on Friday, October 27, 2023 at 6:00 PM ET.
+Does a bet on Donato interest you?
+Our stats and information can help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.